MuhmmadAbrar/DroneGuard/README.md

 ## Features

-- Map stitching from multiple drone images
+- Map stitching from multiple drone images.
-- Water body segmentation using a custom-trained U-Net model
+- Water body segmentation using a custom-trained U-Net model.
-- Visualization of segmented water bodies on the stitched map
+- Visualization of segmented water bodies on the stitched map.
 - Display of water body coordinates.

 ## Prerequisites